levouh/tint.nvim/README.md

 ## :grey_question: About

-Using [window-local highlight namespaces](https://github.com/neovim/neovim/pull/13457), this plugin will iterate over your current colorscheme and either brighten or dim your current colorscheme (based on what you configure) for inactive windows.
+Using [window-local highlight namespaces](https://github.com/neovim/neovim/pull/13457), this plugin will iterate over your current colorscheme and either brighten or tint your current colorscheme (based on what you configure) for inactive windows.

 ## :electric_plug: Setup